jacquev6/General/doc/reference.rst

 .. module:: General

-  Some doc for General
+  Some doc for :mod:`General`

   .. module:: Pervasives

-    Some doc for Pervasives
+    Some doc for :mod:`General.Pervasives`

-    Not yet documented: signature_item:include

-    The module overrides all elements from the standard `pervasives <https://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html>`_
+    This module overrides all elements from the standard `pervasives <https://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html>`_
     with unusable but guiding values like: